Doofenshmirtz16/Physics-Association-Website/Readme.md

 #### Note: In the file app.py, there's a code to create a credentials file just above the part of setting up Google Sheets API.
 This part of code is just used for hosting on Render so that credentials are not pushed on github but rather just locally included while hosting the website.

 ## Credits

-Developed as part of Physics Association Web Application Project Physics Department Website
+Developed as part of Physics Association Web Application Project

+Physics Department Website

-Designed and implemented by Sumit Sharma
+Designed and implemented by:

+Sumit Sharma (Engineering Physics 2nd year)

+Enrollment No.: 23123042

 Technologies used: Flask, HTML, CSS, JS, Google Sheets API